hashicorp/nomad-pack/README.md

 The output is a list of locations separated by colons.
 You can make Nomad Pack available by moving the binary to one of the listed locations, or by adding Nomad Pack's location to your PATH.

-Nomad Pack is also available as a [Docker image][docker_hub].
+Nomad Pack is also available as a [Docker image][https://hub.docker.com/r/hashicorp/nomad-pack/tags].
 With Docker installed on your local machine, you can pull the latest image by running the following command:
 ```
 $ docker pull hashicorp/nomad-pack:0.0.1-techpreview1